MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/New-MgComplianceEdiscoveryCaseNoncustodialDataSource.md

 # New-MgComplianceEdiscoveryCaseNoncustodialDataSource

 ## SYNOPSIS
-Create new navigation property to noncustodialDataSources for compliance
+Create a new noncustodialDataSource object.

 ## SYNTAX